 Isolation means to train one muscle group by eliminating other groups that attempt to jump in and assist the targeted muscle group once those muscles get fatigued.
 This allows the muscle group to get more work, and the targeted muscles adapt to this training method by becoming bigger and stronger.

-Isolation is an important training strategy and the Slow Reps method clearly helps to isolate targeted muscle groups.
+Isolation is a crucial training strategy, and the Slow Reps method helps to isolate targeted muscle groups.
 That is positive, but Slow Reps can be limiting because muscles adapt.
 You cannot be around an exercise physiologist very long without hearing the word "adaptation," because that is what muscles do.
 When muscles are trained, they adapt.
-Training slow develops slow-twitch muscle fibre, but it is necessary to train fast to reach fast-twitch fibre.
+Training slow develops slow-twitch muscle fibre, but it is necessary to train fast to reach the fast-twitch fibre.

 Slow repetitions, as well as the traditional lifting tempo of up on two and down on four work slow muscle fibres.
 Again, that is positive because slow-twitch fibre is close to half of your muscle fibre, but that leaves you with the other half of your muscle fibre decreasing in size and strength.
-Now, if you plan living life in slow motion, or play a sport where being slow is positive, then you may not want to add E-lifts to your training program.
-However, if you want to work all of your muscle fibre, then just try E-lifts one time, and you will know that this method is the real deal.
+Now, if you plan to live life in slow motion, or play a sport where being slow is positive, then you may not want to add E-lifts to your training program.
+However, if you are going to work all of your muscle fibre, then try E-lifts one time, and you will know that this method is the real deal.

 Why you need to work all muscle fibre types

 There can be swings in muscle fibre composition, but we all have three types of muscle fibre that need to be trained, (Muscle, Genes, and Athletic Performance, September 2000, Scientific American, Jesper).
-The fast-twitch muscle actually has two types of fibre -- fast and super-fast.
-The fast muscle (what the researchers call IIa) moves 5 times faster than the slow muscle, and the super-fast (called IIx or llb) moves 10 times faster than the slow muscle fibre.
+The fast-twitch muscle has two types of fibre -- fast and super-fast.
+The fast muscle (what the researchers call IIa) moves five times faster than the slow muscle, and the super-fast (called IIx or llb) moves ten times faster than the slow muscle fibre.